-Prior to an event, as detailed above, clubs must submit the Event Request Form to the Division of Student Activities, and should make sure that they meet at least two of the learning outcomes of events highlighted by the Office of Student Affairs.
+Prior to an event, as detailed above, clubs must submit the Event Request Form on the student affairs portal at https://sa.aud.edu, and should make sure that they meet at least two of the learning outcomes of events highlighted by the Office of Student Affairs.
 For events open to the public and/or which require the sale of tickets, approvals from the Department of Tourism and Commerce Marketing (DTCM) and TECOM are required.
 This procedure is done with assistance from the Offices Communications and Central Services.

-All invitations to guest speakers for various events and activities (classes, conferences, seminars, workshops, etc.) require prior approval from the Provost and Chief Academic Officer and the Communications Office, both for reasons related to the U.A.E.
+All invitations to guest speakers for various events and activities (classes, conferences, seminars, workshops, etc.) require prior approval from the Provost and Chief Academic Officer and the Office of Communications, both for reasons related to the U.A.E.
 Ministry of Education regulations and for maintaining internal records on activities and events.

-After the event, clubs should submit the Event Report Form, available from the Division of Student Activities.
-At the end of the academic year, the club must submit an Annual Report to the Division of Student Activities.
+After the event, clubs should submit the Follow up form available on the Student Affairs portal.
+At the end of the academic year, the club must submit an Annual Report to the Student Activities Division.
 This information is needed in order to establish a record of the event's success and identify areas of improvement, which will help establish club integrity and history at AUD.

-In order for clubs to remain active at the end of an academic year, each organization's new leadership committee must complete the Club Commitment letter from the Division of Student Activities.
+In order for clubs to remain active at the end of an academic year, each organization's new leadership committee must complete the Club Renewal Form on the Student Affairs portal.